An accusation is not a conviction. Your fight is ours.

 Under Texas Family Code § 58.003, records sealing is available in many situations, but it is not automatic.
 The rules depend on the type of offense, the disposition, and whether the juvenile completes any required probation.
 Some offenses, particularly serious felonies and sex offenses, have significant restrictions on sealing.

-Lisa Herrick makes records sealing a priority in every case she handles.
-Even when negotiating pleas, she considers how the disposition will affect the client’s eligibility for sealing down the road.
+We make records sealing a priority in every case we handle.
+Even when negotiating pleas, we consider how the disposition will affect the client’s eligibility for sealing down the road.

 Not every juvenile case needs to go to trial.
 In many situations, the best outcome comes from deferred prosecution, diversion programs, or informal resolutions that keep the matter out of court entirely.

 Dallas County offers several diversion options for eligible juveniles, including first offender programs that can result in dismissal upon successful completion.
-Lisa Herrick works to identify which clients are candidates for these programs and advocates for their acceptance.
+We work to identify which clients are candidates for these programs and advocate for their acceptance.

-In some cases, she intervenes even before charges are filed.
-By presenting evidence, character references, and mitigating circumstances to prosecutors at the intake stage, she has repeatedly prevented charges from ever being filed.
+In some cases, we intervene even before charges are filed.
+By presenting evidence, character references, and mitigating circumstances to prosecutors at the intake stage, we have repeatedly prevented charges from ever being filed.
 This pre-filing advocacy is one of the most valuable services a juvenile defense attorney can provide.

 If your child has been accused of a crime, here are some things to keep in mind.
 First, do not allow your child to speak with police or investigators without an attorney present.
 Even well-intentioned conversations can damage a case.
 Under the right to a juvenile attorney, your child has constitutional protections against self-incrimination.